aniversarioperu/scrapy_pj/README.md

-PJ has released thousands for veredicts from the Supreme Court.
+PJ has released thousands of veredicts from the Supreme Court.
 All are in PDF format (images, not text).

 Scrape (scrapy? beautifulSoup?) to download documents from the Peruvian